Center/Main Street station

-Center/Main Street station, also known as City Center, is a station on the A Line of the Valley Metro Rail system in Mesa, Arizona, United States.
+Center/Main Street station, also known as City Center, is a station on the A Line of the Valley Metro Rail & Streetcar system in Mesa, Arizona, United States.
 The station is located one block east of the intersection of East Main Street and North Center Street and opened on August 22, 2015 as part of the Central Mesa Extension.
+The station consists of one island platform in the median of Main Street.